metomi/rose/sphinx/api/macros.rst

 :ref:`command-rose-macro`.

 .. note::
-   This section covers validator, transformer and reporter macros, for upgrader macros see :ref:`Upgrade Macro API <rose-upgr-macros>`.
+   This section covers validator, transformer and reporter macros.
+For upgrader macros see :ref:`Upgrade Macro API <rose-upgr-macros>`.

 There are built-in rose macros that handle standard behaviour such as trigger